Buprenorphine/Naloxone Initiation for ED Patients Who Use Opioids

 - Steps

 - Start with BUP 2mg SL test dose.
-Allow tab to dissolve fully for 10-15 min.
+Allow tab to dissolve fully under tongue for 10-15 min.

-- If symptoms not worse or improving, 2mg SL Q1H until withdrawal symptoms tolerable or to max of 12-16mg and at times >16mg based on patient comfort & provider discretion (N.B.: >12 mg off label for Day 1).
+- If symptoms unchanged or improving, continue 2mg SL Q1H until withdrawal symptoms resolved or to max of 16mg*

-- If symptoms improving but not resolved, can discharge patient to complete induction in community with “to-go” doses to reach day 1 target total dose.
+- If patient wishes to leave and symptoms improving but not resolved, can discharge patient to complete induction in community with “to-go” doses (either dispensed or prescribed) to reach Day 1 target total dose.

-- Counsel on BUP benefits and the small risk of precipitated withdrawal.
+- Counsel on BUP benefits and risk of precipitated withdrawal

-- Provide patient education & instructions for initiation (see example).
+- Provide patient education and instructions for initiation (these include self-assessment of moderate to severe withdrawal)

-- Day 1 similar to ED initiation titration.
+- Day 1 similar to ED initiation titration (see above)

 - Provide medications (e.g., ibuprofen, dimenhydrinate, clonidine) to treat withdrawal symptoms until ready for initiation.